mschabhuettl/arma3-hc-docker/README.md

 - Compatible with multiple clients via `docker-compose`.
 - Fully configurable using environment variables.
 - Automatically installs or updates Arma 3 server files.
+- Resilient retry mechanism for client reconnects in case of errors.

 ---